ynnjs/ynn/README.md

 **plugins**

-To configure plugins which will be loaded to current application:
+To configure plugins which will be loaded to current application, this config can also be maintained in a `plugins.js` in config directory.

 ```js
 new Ynn( {